-Most of the houses situated among coffee plantations now functions as home stays and so was ours.
-They offer solitude, with simple home cooked meals, surrounded by coffee plants and extremely humble owners.
-There was no respite from sun but thankfully there were lot more trees and greenery unlike the city.
+Most of the houses situated among coffee plantations now function as homestays, and so was ours.
+They offer solitude, with simple home-cooked meals, surrounded by coffee plants and extremely humble owners.
+There was no respite from the Sun, but thankfully, there were many more trees and greenery, unlike the city.

-Every time a vehicle comes from the opposite direction, one has to get down and navigate so neither of them fall of the cliff; there are no railings.
+Every time a vehicle comes from the opposite direction, one has to get down and navigate, so neither falls off the cliff; there are no railings.
 At one such point when I had to get down to navigate, I opened the car door and gasped as there was no place to put down my feet.

-In spite of the narrow roads, the peak is crowded and there are plenty of vehicles at top, with refreshment shops selling summer coolers and it is a pakka tourist center.
-The place is a pilgrimage center too and you can see people climbing without slippers while you are on comfy shoes and puffing through the steep stairs.
+Despite the narrow roads, the peak is crowded, and there are plenty of vehicles at the top, with refreshment shops selling summer coolers, and it is a pakka tourist center.
+The place is a pilgrimage center, too, and you can see people climbing without slippers while you are on comfy shoes and puffing through the steep stairs.

-Just when we were settling down to enjoy the breeze at the altitude, clouds gathered and started to trickle.
-We descended the steps and the drizzle began to pour.
+When we were settling down to enjoy the breeze at the altitude, clouds gathered and started to trickle.
+We descended the steps, and the drizzle began to pour.

 Sun disappeared and it was clouds, rain, pattern of droplets on the window pane.

 Kemmanagudi Z point